 During the third quarter of 2005, Chalmette Medical Center ("Chalmette"), our two story, 138-bed acute care hospital located in Chalmette, Louisiana was severely damaged and closed as a result of Hurricane Katrina.
-The majority of the real estate assets of Chalmette were leased from the Trust, by our subsidiary and, in accordance with the terms of the lease, and as part of an overall evaluation of the leases between our subsidiaries and the Trust, we elected to offer substitution properties to the Trust rather than exercise our right to rebuild the facility or offer cash for Chalmette.
-Independent appraisals were obtained by the Trust and us which indicated that the pre-hurricane fair market value of the leased facility was \$24.0 million ("FMV of Chalmette").
+The majority of the real estate assets of Chalmette were leased from the Trust by our subsidiary and, in accordance with the terms of the lease, and as part of an overall evaluation of the leases between our subsidiaries and the Trust, we elected to offer substitution properties to the Trust rather than exercise our right to rebuild the facility or offer cash for Chalmette.
+Independent appraisals were obtained by the Trust and us which indicated that the pre-hurricane fair market value of the leased facility was \$24.0 million.

-In April of 2006, the Trust agreed to terminate the lease between Chalmette and the Trust and to transfer the real property assets and all rights attendant thereto (including insurance proceeds) of Chalmette to us in exchange and substitution for newly constructed real property assets owned by us ("Capital Additions") at Wellington Regional Medical Center ("Wellington"), The Bridgeway ("Bridgeway") and Southwest Healthcare System-Inland Valley Campus ("Inland Valley"), in satisfaction of the obligations under the Chalmette lease.
-The exchange and substitution was completed in July of 2006.
-The estimated total value of this exchange and substitution package is approximately \$25.2 million based upon the combined actual and estimated construction costs of the Capital Additions.
-Since the estimated total value of the substitution package is expected to exceed the FMV of Chalmette, the excess amount will be paid to us in cash upon completion of the Inland Valley Capital Additions.
-The total rent payable by us to the Trust on the Capital Additions included in the substitution package (excluding the rent on the Capital Additions in excess of the FMV of Chalmette) is expected to closely approximate the \$1.6 million to \$1.7 million total annual rent paid by us to the Trust under the Chalmette lease during the last three years.
-We will pay incremental rent on the Capital Additions in excess of the FMV of Chalmette at a rate equal to the prevailing five-year treasury rate plus 200 basis points at the time of funding (minimum rate 6.75%).
+During the third quarter of 2006, we completed the previously disclosed asset exchange and substitution pursuant to the Asset Exchange and Substitution Agreement with the Trust that we entered into during the second quarter of 2006 whereby the Trust agreed to terminate the lease between Chalmette and the Trust and to transfer the real property assets and all rights attendant thereto (including insurance proceeds) of Chalmette to us in exchange and substitution for newly constructed real property assets owned by us ("Capital Additions") at Wellington Regional Medical Center ("Wellington"), The Bridgeway ("Bridgeway") and Southwest Healthcare System-Inland Valley Campus ("Inland Valley"), in satisfaction of the obligations under the Chalmette lease.
+We are obligated to complete the Inland Valley Capital Addition or, subject to the Trust's approval, offer to either provide alternative substitution property or pay to the Trust an amount in cash equal to the substitution value of the Capital Addition.
+This transaction did not qualify as a sale pursuant to Statement of Financial Accounting Standards ("SFAS") No. 66 - Accounting for Sales of Real Estate, and is being accounted for in accordance with the financing method prescribed by SFAS No. 98 - Accounting for Leases.
+The total rent payable by us to the Trust on the Capital Additions included in the substitution package is expected to closely approximate the \$1.6 million total annual rent paid by us to the Trust under the Chalmette lease during the last three years, excluding the rent on the Inland Valley Capital Addition in excess of \$11 million, if any.

-Also in April of 2006, as part of the overall arrangement, we agreed not to exercise our purchase options under the leases at the end of the then current lease terms, but rather, we agreed to early five year renewals of the leases between the Trust and each of Inland Valley, Wellington and McAllen Medical Center, which were scheduled to mature on December 31, 2006, and Bridgeway, which was scheduled to mature on December 31, 2009, on the same economic terms as the current leases.
+Also in April of 2006, as part of the overall arrangement with the Trust, we agreed to early five year renewals of the leases between the Trust and each of Inland Valley, Wellington and McAllen Medical Center, which were scheduled to mature on December 31, 2006, and Bridgeway, which was scheduled to mature on December 31, 2009, on the same economic terms as the current leases.
 To reflect the lease renewals, on April 24, 2006, the Trust and each of the individual lessees entered into amended and restated leases relating to their respective, individual properties.